Mtze/keycloak-bulk-user-to-group/README.md

 | `--group-col` | CSV column containing group names | config `group_name_column` |
 | `--prefix` | Prefix prepended to each group name before lookup | config `group_prefix` |

-Group names are sanitized the same way as in `create-groups` (spaces to dashes, non-alphanumeric characters removed).
+Group names are sanitized the same way as in `create-groups` (lowercased, spaces to dashes, non-alphanumeric characters removed).
 Group lookups are cached so each unique group is only fetched once.
 Users that cannot be found and groups that do not exist are logged and skipped; a summary is printed at the end.

 ### create-groups